 I bet you don’t know how termite droppings look, and that’s because it’s never easy spotting them.
 Termite droppings is one sure sign you have an infestation, but it is very hard to see.
 The droppings are usually black and they will be deposited near the areas where the termites are active.

 If you suspect that you might have spotted termite droppings but are not sure, it’s best if you call an expert to help verify your suspicions.
+If you want to get rid of other pests by yourself, you can use flea traps.

 Consistent Sighting of Swarmers